-What are options for raising revenues?
+What options would increase federal revenues?

 Policymakers can directly increase revenues by increasing tax rates, reducing tax breaks, expanding the tax base, improving enforcement, and levying new taxes.
 They can indirectly increase revenues through policies that increase economic activity, income, and wealth.

 Policymakers can raise revenues by modifying existing tax policy, enacting new taxes, and boosting economic activity.

 MODIFYING EXISTING TAX POLICY